111. First Special Speaking and Reading Course. Graduate students should elect the course as Dutch 511. (4). (LR).

 The objective of this course is to teach students to read German for research purposes with the aid of a dictionary.
 Course content includes an intensive review of grammar and syntax followed by translations from texts in the humanities, the natural and social sciences.
 Choice of reading texts is determined in part by the composition of the class.
 Course requirements include daily preparation and recitation, one examination following the completion of the grammar review, one examination during the reading of assigned texts.
 The final examination requires the translation of sight passages with the aid of a dictionary.
-The course prerequisite is German 111 or a placement examination (CEEB, GSFLT, or departmental).
-Like German 111, German 112 is open only to graduate students and undergraduates in special programs.
-Cost:1 WL:2
+Cost:1 WL:1

 231. Second-Year Course.
 German 102 or 103, or the equivalent (placement test).
 No credit granted to those who have completed or are enrolled in 230 or 221.
 (4).
 (LR).

-The first of a two-course sequence designed to increase the student's understanding of and ability to use the German language.
-Grammar from the first-year sequence will be reviewed and extended, and greater emphasis will be placed on reading German texts and talking and writing about them in German.
+In this course, grammar and vocabulary from the first year will be reviewed and extended.
+Greater emphasis will be placed on reading German texts and talking and writing about them in German.
 Reading texts include both short literary works and non-fictional texts from a variety of fields ranging from history to science and the arts.
-Course requirements include daily homework assignments (reading and writing), regular attendance, some language laboratory assignments, three in-class tests, and a final examination.
+Course requirements include daily homework assignments (reading, writing, learning vocabulary, etc.), regular attendance, video assignments, three in-class tests, and a final examination.
 Instruction is in German and English.
+Cost:2 WL:1

 232. Second-Year Course.
 German 231 or the equivalent (placement test).
 No credit granted to those who have completed or are enrolled in 230 or 236.
 (4).
 (LR).
 Some sections of German 232 address special topics, e.g., music, philosophy, science, current political issues, etc.